Preserving our natural forest, one neighborhood at a time

 - You and your neighboring yards will meet with Trees Atlanta to stake out the location and discuss the selection of shade trees.

-- We will select a date for volunteers to come and plant your yard trees.
+- We will select a date for volunteers to come plant your yard trees with you and your neighbors!

 - Must be an Atlanta resident

-- A 10 tree minimum per neighborhood is required.
+- A 10 tree minimum per neighborhood is required for an accelerated project.

 - If you inquire about less than 10 trees, we will plant your tree when there is a NeighborWoods project near by.